Palette-Tools/instant3p/packages/core-offline/README.md

 # Get Started

-Follow the [getting started in vanilla Javascript](https://www.instantdb.com/docs/start-vanilla) tutorial to set up a live app in under 5 minutes!
-Or you can try a [demo](https://instantdb.com/tutorial) in your browser :).
+This is a 3rd party fork providing offline-first capabilities.
+See the sections below for usage.

 # Questions?

 If you have any questions, feel free to drop us a line on our [Discord](https://discord.com/invite/VU53p7uQcE)

-# @instantdb/core-offline

-An offline-only fork of InstantDB's core package that pretends to be online while operating entirely offline.
+An offline-only fork of Instant's core package that pretends to be online while operating entirely offline.

 ## Overview

-This package is a minimal fork of `@instantdb/core` that makes the following key changes:
+This package is a minimal fork of Instant's core that makes the following key changes:
 1. **Always reports offline status** - Uses `OfflineNetworkListener` instead of `WindowNetworkListener`
 2. **Works with cached data** - Queries work with locally cached data from IndexedDB
 3. **Enqueues transactions** - All transactions are marked as "enqueued" and stored locally